wesmangum/Node-Template/README.md

 Installation:
 run `npm install`, then `bower install` to handle all dependencies

-To start teh server on port 4000, run `npm start`
+To start the server on port 4000, run `npm start`